sillymeo/sillymeo/README.md

 Hazbin hotel fans - thin ice
 Helluva boss fans - thin ice
 Vivziepop supports - No.
+( Lowk I actually dont care if youre a fan, the shows just bother me and I dont wanna talk about the topic.)

 <p align="center">I visit 18+ servers sometimes but I mostly stay in safe servers.
 I make phighting cosplays ALL the time, mostly the NPCs!
 Also DITF characters cuz they're so silly :3